 The catalyst for greater national attention to this issue was 29-year-old Brittany Maynard, a woman diagnosed with terminal brain cancer who moved from California to Oregon to end her life in 2014.
 Maynard chose Oregon because California had not yet passed its aid-in-dying law, and Oregon is one of just a few other states to allow terminally ill patients to legally end their lives.

-In 2008, Washington became the second state to adopt a Death With Dignity Act (DWDA), after Oregon.
-Washington voters approved the law in that year's general election, and it took effect in 2009.
-In 2022, the latest year for which statistics are available, 452 people received prescriptions under the act and 363 used them to die.
-(For additional statistics, see the 2022 Death With Dignity Act Report published by the Washington State Department of Health.)
+Washington was the second state to adopt a Death With Dignity Act, after Oregon became the first to do so in 1997.
+Washington voters approved the law in the 2008 general election, and it took effect in 2009.
+In 2023, the latest year for which statistics are available, 545 people received prescriptions under the act and 427 used the the prescribed medication to die.
+(For additional statistics, see the 2023 Death With Dignity Act Report published by the Washington State Department of Health.)

 This article first clarifies some confusing language related to death with dignity laws and then sets out the requirements for obtaining a prescription for life-ending medication under Washington's law.

 Increasingly, health organizations are turning away from the term "suicide" to describe a terminally ill patient's choice to reduce the suffering of an inevitable death.
-The phrase "aid in dying" is becoming a more accepted way to refer to this process.
+The phrase "medical aid in dying" is becoming a more accepted way to refer to this process.

 You may also see the phrase "right to die" used in place of "death with dignity" or "medical aid in dying."
 However, "right to die" is more accurately used in the context of directing one's own medical care—that is, refusing life-sustaining treatment such as a respirator or feeding tubes when permanently unconscious or close to death.
 You can provide your own health care directions by completing a Washington living will (health care directive) and durable power of attorney for health care.
 (See the end of this article for more information.)